 -Consist largely of general operating support.

-The Foundation anticipates awarding approximately $833,000 per cycle in Core Programs and Services grants: $175,000 in each of its four funding categories, with an additional $133,000 to be allocated to strong applications regardless of category.
+The Foundation anticipates awarding approximately $700,000 per cycle in Core Programs & Services grants: $150,000 in each of its four funding categories, with an additional $100,000 available to supplement strong proposals across categories.

-The first step to apply for a grant is to submit a preliminary grant request via the Foundation’s online portal.
+The first step in applying for a grant is to submit a preliminary request via the Foundation’s online portal.
 Once received, the Foundation reviews each submission to determine whether to invite a more detailed proposal.
-Foundation staff may ask some applicants to provide additional information by way of a brief phone call.
+The Foundation may ask some applicants to provide additional information by way of a brief phone call.

 To ensure that requests are submitted on time, applicants must create an account in the online portal at least one week prior to the preliminary grant request deadline.
 Individuals who have registered previously do NOT need to re-register; please log in using your existing account.

 Applicants will be notified by email approximately three weeks after submitting their preliminary grant request as to whether the Foundation will invite a full proposal.
 Applicants invited to submit full proposals will then work with Foundation staff over the following six to eight weeks to develop their final submissions.

 -Screening Calls: 5/16 - 5/29

 -Full Proposal Invitations Sent: 5/30

 -Applicants Create Grant Portal Accounts: 8/15